 - Escape from the brink of death by a hair’s breadth

 If you are lucky, a senior may offer some constructive criticism based on observation during testing.
-Take such criticism to heart — NEVER argue or offer a dissenting opinion.
-Assistance is offered for your benefit, not your comment!
+Take such criticism to heart — NEVER argue or offer any explanation, excuse, or dissent.
+Assistance is offered for your benefit, not your comment.
+Say, “Thank you.”